revilowaldow/BITC/Sessions/2025/11 16 - Session 55.md

-Rest of the party h
+Rest of the party head to the Platinum Pot